stastnypremysl/Chatovatko/README.md

     delete database

-and continue as this was a first run of Chatovatko.
+and continue as first time.

 #### Online only commands
 To open new connection to server, use